kachick/chawan/readme.md

 Many other text-based web browsers exist.
 Here's some recommendations if you want to try more established ones:

-* w3m - Infinitely extensible with local-cgi and some creativity.
-Also has inline image support.
+* w3m - A text-mode browser, very much extensible using local-cgi.
+Also has inline image support and possibly the best table implementation among all browsers.
 Heavily inspired Chawan.
 * elinks - Has CSS and JavaScript support, and incremental rendering (it's pretty fast.)
 * lynx - "THE text-based web browser."